 The significance of tax incentives in attracting foreign investment: lessons from the Canadian oil sands project

+Tax incentives have been used by countries to stimulate foreign investment.
+Few countries doubt the effectiveness of tax incentives.
+Canada and Indonesia are among the many countries that offer tax incentives to attract investors.
+While Canada has a long history of using tax incentives to foster the development of the Alberta oil sands, Indonesia is just embarking on this strategy, especially in promoting foreign investment in remote areas.
 Drawing on the Canadian development of the Alberta oil sands, this thesis asks what lessons Indonesia can learn from that experience in relying on tax incentives to develop the industry.
 This thesis acknowledges that there are many important differences between Canada and Indonesia.
 Since most countries speak of using tax incentives to finance their petroleum industries, it is worth examining at least one instance of that strategy and see whether Indonesia can extract any thing of value from this examination.